Financial-Times/upp-provisioners/upp-concept-publishing-provisioner/README.md

 ## Decommissioning a cluster
 - Grab, customize and export the environment variables from the **AWS Concept Publishing Provisioning** LastPass note.
+- Generate credentials for the IAM user `upp-concept-publishing-provisioner` in `content-test` aws account for a dev stack or in `content-prod` aws account for a staging/ prod stack.
 - - Run the following Docker commands:
 ```
 docker pull coco/upp-concept-publishing-provisioner:latest